 Accutane Use Side Effects

-Because of the high success rate in treating the most severe forms of acne, Accutane is often used by many women even at the risk of suffering side effects, such as dry mouth, lips, and skin, itching, rash, nosebleeds, upset stomach, dizziness, changes in fingernails or toenails.
+Because of the high success rate in treating the most severe forms of acne, this drug is often used by many women even at the risk of suffering Accutane side effects, such as dry mouth, lips, and skin, itching, rash, nosebleeds, upset stomach, dizziness, changes in fingernails or toenails.
 Accutane can also affect physical and psychological health.

 Accutane Use in Pregnancy